In some ways, it's like any other refi

 An example: If you'll take a higher rate, your lender might be willing to waive its origination (processing) fee, says Mary Jo Lafaye, a reverse mortgage loans specialist with Retirement Funding Solutions in San Diego.

-If your refi involves switching to a reverse mortgage line of credit, note that the credit line will grow as interest rates rise, and those adjustments can come annually or even monthly.
-As the borrower, you'll get to choose how often the line might fluctuate.
+If your refi involves switching to a reverse mortgage line of credit, note that the credit line will grow if interest rates rise, and those adjustments can come annually or even monthly.

 You'll get a credit on your loan insurance

 Most reverse mortgage loans are insured by the Federal Housing Administration under its home equity conversion mortgage (HECM) program.
-The FHA offers consumer protections, including the promise that you'll never owe more than your home is worth.
+The FHA offers consumer protections, including the promise that you'll never owe more than your home is worth at the time the loan comes due.

-In exchange for those safeguards, the FHA requires the borrower to pay mortgage insurance, including an initial premium due at closing of at least 0.5 percent of the loan amount.
+In exchange for those safeguards, the FHA requires the borrower to pay mortgage insurance, including an initial premium due at closing of at least 0.5 percent of the appraised value of the home.

 The good news with a refi is that you get a credit for the upfront mortgage insurance premium you paid on your original reverse mortgage loan.